Best Social Sciences Research Topics for Students [2025 Guide]

 Economics

 As one of the branches of social science, economics studies human behavior and the impact of decisions on society as a whole.
-The main features and aspects of economics as a social science are the study of human behavior; the focus on societal impact; the study of social structures and systems; and its interdisciplinary nature.
+The main features and aspects of economics as a social science are the study of human actions; the focus on societal impact; the study of social structures and systems; and its interdisciplinary nature.

 • Economics is the study of the production, distribution, and consumption of goods and services.